 How many people will you need to hire?
 Which departments will be growing?
 What new skill sets do the company’s initiatives require?

-Answering these questions is the first step in managing your recruiting budget because your goals should serve as a guide for the things you spend money on.
-Having clearly defined objectives will help you decide what needs to be scrapped, changed or added to your budget.
+Answering these questions is the first step in managing your recruiting budget because your goals should guide the things you spend money on.
+Having clearly defined objectives will help you decide what needs to be scrapped, changed, or added to your budget.

 Related: How to Set Achievable Staff Growth Goals